MoshoodSO/MoshoodSO/README.md

 ---
 # 🏆 Recognitions
+- 📜 **LinkedIn Certifications (2025)**
+  Certifications on AI Projects with Python, TensorFlow, and NLTK; Telling Stories with Data; and Ethics in the Age of Generative AI
 - 📜 **Certificate of Participation (ICAMMDA, 2025)**
   Completed a 2-Day sympoposium on Infectious Disease Modelling and Analytics.
 - 📜 **Foundations for Business Intelligence & Career Innovation, (AIMS Ghana, 2025)**